BestTimesToVisit.com Logo

 Taxis

-Many hotels offer complimentary or paid shuttle services to nearby beaches, shopping centers, or restaurants.
-Tour operators also provide transportation for specific excursions like Haleakala sunrise or the Road to Hana.
+Many hotels offer shuttle services to nearby attractions or beaches, and numerous tour operators provide transportation for specific excursions like Haleakala sunrise or the Road to Hana.
+This is ideal if you want a guided experience or don't want to drive yourself.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.